tally80/tally80/README.md

 - 👋 Hi, I’m @tally80
-- 👀 I’m interested in software development and physical computing
+- 👀 I’m interested in software development and Web Development
-- 🌱 I’m currently learning Python3
+- 🌱 I’m currently learning Laravel
 - 📫 How to reach me: tally#2341

 <!---